Multisystemic Therapy for Child Abuse and Neglect (MST-CAN®) and Functional Family Therapy through Child Welfare (FFT-CW®)

 What are we doing?

-The NSW Government is committed to providing 900 places per year for intensive family preservation and restoration services aimed at keeping families together.
-Half of these 900 places will be for Aboriginal children and their families.
+The NSW Government is providing over 900 places per year via these evidence-based intensive family preservation and restoration services aimed at keeping families together.
+Supporting Aboriginal families is a priority for these services.

 What have we achieved so far?

-Since the program commenced in August 2017, over 1800 referrals have been accepted into the program, including 493 Aboriginal families.
-As at August 2019, a total of 645 families have successfully completed therapy, including 161 Aboriginal families.
+Since MST-CAN® and FFT-CW® commenced in August 2017, over 2,800 referrals have been accepted into the programs, including 787 Aboriginal families.
+As at June 2020, a total of 1,194 families have successfully completed therapy, including 315 Aboriginal families.

 What is next?

-The NSW Government is funding an independent evaluation of both MST-CAN® and FFT-CW® to measure client outcomes and cost-benefits from program entry until mid-2020.
-The National Drug and Alcohol Research Centre at the University of NSW is conducting the evaluation.
+The NSW Government is funding an independent evaluation of both MST-CAN® and FFT-CW® to measure client outcomes and cost-benefits from program entry until mid-2020 with evidence used to shape the service system for vulnerable families.
+The National Drug and Alcohol Research Centre at the University of NSW is finalising the evaluation.

 What difference will we make?

-The aim of FFT-CW® is to deliver improved outcomes for children, young people and families experiencing vulnerability.
-FFT-CW® delivers an in-home therapeutic service for the whole family, which focuses on treating underlying causes of trauma, harm and concerning behaviours.
+The aim of MST-CAN® and FFT-CW® is to deliver improved outcomes for children, young people and families experiencing vulnerability.
+Both models deliver an in-home therapeutic service for the whole family, which focuses on treating underlying causes of trauma, harm and concerning behaviours.